 As you browse through our pages, please feel free to contact us with any further questions you may have.

 We would love the opportunity to share with you about our program.
-Call today for a personal tour to see first hand all the wonderful activities going on here at Sandy Hill Preschool!
+Call or email us today for more information on all the wonderful activities going on here at Sandy Hill Preschool!

 "Serve Wholeheartedly" Ephesians 6:7

 Vice Chairperson, Erin Shick

 General Operations Assistant: